 If you leave JPMorgan Chase you can continue your Individual Disability Insurance by paying premiums directly to Unum.
-You will no longer receive the group rates of Group IDI coverage; however you will maintain the 35% discount from Unum's regular retail rates for Individual Disability Insurance.
+You will maintain the 35% discount from Unum's regular retail rates for Individual Disability Insurance.
 The discount remains in place for the life of the policy, regardless of whether you are still employed by JPMorgan Chase.